mdwallick/okta-jwt-verifier/README.md

 optional arguments:
-  -h, --help            show this help message and exit -v, --version         show program's version number and exit -i ISSUER, --issuer ISSUER
+  -h, --help            show this help message and exit --version             show program's version number and exit --verbosity {0,1,2}   increase output verbosity
+  -i ISSUER, --issuer ISSUER
                         The expected issuer of the token -a AUDIENCE, --audience AUDIENCE